Frederick II, Holy Roman Emperor: Law reforms and Imperial policy

 Frederick was the first European monarch to summon the Third Estate and allow civil society access to the Sicilian Parliament which now consisted of not only the barons, but the University of Naples, the medical school at Salerno, and landed commoners.
-It did not debate or even rubber-stamp legislation, which was the Emperor’s to make and unmake, but merely received it and promulgated it, giving its advice where it could.
-However, it did retain the power to advise the emperor on taxation and its function likely influenced Simon de Montfort when he visited the imperial court.
+It did not debate or even rubber-stamp legislation, which was the Emperor's to make and unmake, but merely received it and promulgated it, giving its advice where it could.
+However, it did retain the power to advise the emperor on taxation and its function likely influenced Simon de Montfort when he visited the Imperial court.
 State monopolies were imposed on silk, iron, and grain while tariffs and import duties on trade within the kingdom were abolished.
 A new gold coin called an augustalis was introduced and became widely circulated in Italy, admired even today for its splendid proto-Renaissance style and fine quality.
 The state monopolies on wheat and corn swelled Frederick's coffers with hefty returns.
 One sale of corn in Tunis during the 1230s alone netted at least £75,000, while Frederick collected direct revenue by extraordinary taxes, later levied annually and accompanied by explanations of state necessity.
 Before the outbreak of the war with Gregory IX and subsequently Innocent IV, Frederick was reckoned to be the wealthiest European monarch since the days of Charlemagne.
-The annual revenue of the Regno alone ranged between 100,000-300,000 ounces of gold (approximately £300,000-1,000,000 contemporary English pounds), probably well exceeding the combined revenues of all other Western European monarchs.
+The annual revenue of the Regno alone ranged between 100,000 and 300,000 ounces of gold (approximately £300,000–1,000,000 contemporary English pounds), probably well exceeding the revenues of all other Western European monarchs.
+Even by the reign of his son Manfred later, the kingdom remained the richest in the Mediterranean and its revenues are estimated to have been at least double those of the King of France and almost four times those of the King of England.

 Per the Constitutions, Frederick II was lex animata and ruled as an absolute monarch.
-Since the Emperor’s court was the political, cultural, and intellectual epicentre of its day, Frederick’s legislative reforms likely influenced travelling jurists and legalists from all over Europe who must have returned to their native countries imbued with something of Frederick’s unique brand of absolutism.
+Since the Emperor's court was the political, cultural, and intellectual epicentre of its day, Frederick's legislative reforms likely influenced travelling jurists and legalists from all over Europe who must have returned to their native countries imbued with something of Frederick's unique brand of absolutism.
 It is, arguably, no accident that the 13th century saw an explosion of legislative activity across Europe.
 The Constitutions have been regarded as perhaps the "birth certificate" of the modern continental European state and, as such, Frederick's influence remains enormous and indelible.
 Something of an indirect lineage is traceable from Frederick to the structure, policies and problems of absolutism several centuries later.
-In many ways, Frederick II was perhaps the first archetypal state absolutist in Europe, supported by an autocratic, semi-bureaucratized regime in Sicily which would eventually overheat and fragment under his Angevin successors.
+His legacy is deeply embedded in the history continental European statehood and, in many ways, Frederick II was perhaps the first archetypal state absolutist in Europe, supported by an autocratic, semi-bureaucratized regime in the Sicilian Regno which would eventually overheat and fragment under his Angevin successors.